Home Recipes Carrot Souffle (Easy Recipe)

-If you’ve never heard of or tried carrot souffle, you’re in for a treat!
-This fluffy, melt-in-your-mouth dish will be your new holiday favorite!
+If you’ve never heard of or tried carrot soufflé, you’re in for a treat!

 Fluffy Carrot Souffle in a White Ramekin Bowl

-It’s a cross between a side dish and a dessert, which allows you to serve it either way.
+It’s a cross between a holiday side dish and a dessert, so you can serve it as either.

 Easy Carrot Souffle Recipe